SiyuanWangw/Visual-Region/README.md

-# The source code of Paper "Activating Distributed Visual Region within LLMs for Efficient and Effective Vision-Language Training and Inference"
+# Activating Distributed Visual Region within LLMs for Efficient and Effective Vision-Language Training and Inference

-Will be coming soon!
+The source code will be coming soon!